BcryptNet/bcrypt.net/readme.md

 release notes are here <https://github.com/BcryptNet/bcrypt.net/releases>

+_v4.2.2_  - Fixed strong signing on fwk (migrated to snk and validated) _v4.2.1_  - Broken strong signing on fwk
-_v4.1.0_ - Add net10 target, remove older core targets (they'll fall back to netstandard2.1 or 2.0 as appropriate)
+_v4.1.0_ – Add net10 target, remove older core targets (they'll fall back to netstandard2.1 or 2.0 as appropriate)

-_v4.0.3_ - Addition of .net 6 targeting; tidy up targets.
+_v4.0.3_ – Addition of .net 6 targeting; tidy up targets.

-_v4.0.2_ - Addition of .net 5 targeting; wrap `shaxxx` creation in using to release.
+_v4.0.2_ – Addition of .net 5 targeting; wrap `shaxxx` creation in using to release.

 _v4.0.0 (breaking changes)_ - A bug in `Enhanced Hashing` was discovered that causes the hashes created to be inoperable between different languages.
 V4 provides the fix for this as well as adding test vectors from PHP and Python to ensure the issue remains fixed in the future.
 V4 also removes the legacy 384 option that came before Base64 was added.